-- All sworn members of GTPD. - All academic deans, associate deans, and assistant deans. - All deans and directors, associate deans and directors, and assistant deans and directors in the Office of the Dean of Students. - The Title IX Coordinator and all deputy Title IX Coordinators. - · Campus victim-survivor advocates. - The vice president, associate vice president, executive directors, and assistant director of the organizational area of Institute Diversity, Equity, and Inclusion. - All directors, associate directors, resident advisors, and peer leaders of the organizational area of Residence Life. - All directors and associate directors of the organizational area of the Student Center.
+- All sworn members of GTPD. - All academic deans, associate deans, and assistant deans. - All deans and directors, associate deans and directors, and assistant deans and directors in the Office of the Associate Vice President for Student Life and Dean of Students. - The Title IX Coordinator, Assistant Title IX Coordinator, and all Deputy Title IX Coordinators. - Campus victim-survivor advocates. - The vice president, associate vice president, executive directors, and assistant director of the organizational area of Institute Diversity, Equity, and Inclusion. - All directors, associate directors, resident advisors, and peer leaders of the organizational area of Residence Life. - All directors and associate directors of the organizational area of the Student Center.